Item #1

 fill the gap, but this time with a more formal arrangement.
 That institution agreed to accept, catalog

-and care for the EUB materials from Quincy and Central Oak Heights provided they
+and care for the EUB materials from Quincy and Central Oak Heights provided

-they be removed sooner.
-In addition,
+should they be removed sooner.
+In

 This was the situation in 1989 when the current